 A large lawn machine requires a lot of power to operate, which brings our professional technicians onto the next point — the engine.
-The engine strength of the best zero-turn mower is measured in HP, or horsepower.
+The engine strength of a mower is measured in HP, or horsepower.

 Much like cars, the higher the HP, the more powerful your engine is.
 Who needs powerful engines for their lawn?
 If you have a large property or if your grass grows thick, a strong engine will make sure the zero-turn lawn mowers get the work done.

 It’s not enough to have a large cutting deck without the strength to power it.
-Most of the best zero turn mowers under 4000 will have engines ranging from 17 HP up to 26.
+Most of the models her will have engines ranging from 17 HP up to 26.
 Our professional workmen suggest looking at your property size and grass type to determine your next zero-turn mower.

 The power of the engine is also tied to the fuel tank.
 In general, a larger tank will provide more power and vice versa.

 The speed and efficiency of the zero-turn mower is influenced by the engine, but the transmission also has a hand in the operation.
 A hydrostatic drive transmission is low maintenance, fast, and very effective.
 Luckily, our team of professionals chose many items that have this feature.